abdelrazekrizk/Cloud-DevOps-Engineer-Capstone/README.md

  # stage one

- using Circleci to create Create Infrastructure
+ * using Circleci to create Create Infrastructure
+Step 1: Set Up Prerequisites
+Step 2: Launch an EC2 Instance
+Create a Security Group for Your Amazon EC2 Instance Launch Your EC2 Instance
+Step 3: Install and Configure Jenkins
  <img src="pic\stage1.png"/>

 # stage Two